Clarens Formation: Palaeontology

 Paleontological finds of the Clarens Formation are less common than the underlying Upper Elliot Formation (UEF), but this is likely not a true reflection of the species diversity that was present at the time of deposition.
 Fossils are more well known from its lower facies zones, however, no systematic biostratigraphic mapping of the Clarens Formation has been undertaken to date.
 This is partly due to the fact that the uppermost sections of the Clarens Formation are difficult and dangerous to access due to these deposits forming steep cliffs.
 Nevertheless, various vertebrate and invertebrate fossils have been recovered from its lower sections.
-Vertebrate fossil material generally comprises dis-articulated or isolated bone material of various theropod, sauropodomorph, and ornithischian dinosaurs, crocodylomorphs, and cynodont therapsids.
+Vertebrate fossil material generally comprises dis-articulated or isolated bone material of various theropod, sauropodomorph, and ornithischian dinosaurs, crocodylomorphs, and cynodont therapsids; one dinosaur from the Clarens Formation has been named Hortalotarsus skirtopodus.
 Freshwater fish fossils such as that of Semionotus capensis, and crustaceans have been found in the playa lake facies deposits.
 The Clarens Formation is also well known for its numerous preserved dinosaur trackways of both large and small theropods, and also of small ornithischian dinosaurs.
 Petrified wood fragments, rhizoliths, coprolites, and planolites burrows have also been found.